 Our goal is to help children and their families live meaningful Jewish lives at home, at MLRT, and in the community.

 Highlights of our program:

 - Integrated social action projects for students and families

-- Flexible scheduling options to meet family needs (choice of in-person, hybrid, or remote, days of week)
+- Flexible scheduling options to meet family needs (choice of days of the week and in-person, hybrid, or remote)

-- Energizing assemblies, holiday celebrations, and singing with Ross M. Levy
+- Energizing assemblies, holiday celebrations, and singing with Ross M. Levy, Director of Youth Engagement

 - Hands-on learning focused on Jewish values

-- Tailored curriculum led by learning specialists for students who learn differently
+- Tailored curriculum for students with varied abilities led by learning specialists

 K-2nd grades meet weekly on Sunday mornings from 9:00-11:00 am

 3rd-6th grades meet twice a week: